MinervaRose/d.deterrence/README.md

 # d.deterrence :space_invader: :space_invader: :space_invader:
 This space invader Android game app was created a few months after graduating from the Android Basics Nanodegree by Google, and a few days after watching the Dr Who New Year special episode Resolution.
 I'm a fan.
 This is a self-directed student project.
+Click to watch the overly dramatic trailer.

 ## Overly dramatic trailer :collision: